Last Updated on November 29, 2020

 How do I setup a new project with the Gradle wrapper?

-You will need to have Gradle installed on your machine first.
+To initially setup the wrapper, you will need to have Gradle installed on your machine first.
 Download it from the Gradle website, not forgetting to add the

 bin directory to your